jonaprieto/flask-ponywhoosh/docs/quickstart.rst

 Searching
 =========

 After you have registered the indexes where you want to store the searcheables.
-You can perform some testing by entering to the shell of your aplication:
+You can perform some testing by entering to the shell of your application:

 .. code :: bash

   $ python app.py shell

 However if you'd rather  prefer to "see" the results, you may access to the route '/ponywhoosh/' available when you run the server.

 Testing on the shell.
 *********************